KRFOSS/kali-docs/installation/btrfs/index.md

 ![](btrfs-82-Rollback-13.png)

-And if we issue another "apt update", we can see that we are back to where we were before the snapshot:
+And if we issue another `sudo apt update`, we can see that we are back to where we were before the snapshot:

 ![](btrfs-83-Rollback-14.png)